 - Strategy 5-1.1.
-Complete the Open Space Priorities Plan to guide the Town in achieving a locally and regionally interconnected climate resilient system of conserved lands comprising at least 30 percent of the land area in Town. - Strategy 5-1.2.
+Complete the Open Space Priorities Plan, including the expansion of protection of the Moose Mountain ridgeline, to guide the Town in achieving a locally and regionally inter-connected climate resilient system of conserved lands comprising at least 30 percent of the land area in Town. - Strategy 5-1.2.
 Promote the completion of a greenbelt around the greater downtown area that allows for permanent public access and protection from development. - Strategy 5-1.3.
 Continue to provide publicly-accessible places where people can enjoy Hanover's best views as identified by the Scenic Locales Study and more recently in the scenic evaluation in the Open Space Priorities Plan. - Strategy 5-1.4.
 Among landowners along Scenic Roads, promote awareness about land management that supports the trees and stone walls meant to be protected by Scenic Road designation.